Sales incentive: definition, types & examples

 Use data

 Leaders can use data in more ways than one.
 First, data helps managers better understand staff strengths so that businesses can develop strategic and strength-aligned incentives.
 Second, data can help identify business results.
 Unbiased measures can be used to decide who earns one-of-a-kind gifts and custom awards.
-By using transparent data, incentive programs can gain employee trust and respect.
+By using transparent data, sales incentive programs can gain employee trust and respect.

 Focus on desired behaviors

 The best recognition programs are focused on specific actions and results.
-By narrowing in on desired behaviors, organizations can design incentives that will inspire more of that behavior.
+By narrowing in on desired behaviors, organizations can design sales incentives that will inspire more of that behavior.
 For example, managers want their team members to reach out to more leads, so they design incentives for the team members who generate the greatest number of positive leads each week.

 Relate to company values and goals

-By tying company values and goals into recognition efforts, businesses can use incentives to grow all aspects of the company.
+By tying company values and goals into recognition efforts, businesses can use sales incentives to grow all aspects of the company.
 Also, this can help create a better understanding of and appreciation for company culture, mission, and vision.
 Consider honoring team members who consistently exemplify company values.

 Sales incentives: conclusion